jannis-kiriasis/advisor-finder/README.md

 Brian Macharia, my mentor, helped me test the website functionalities and provide excellent recommendations.

-I followed this video from [Code with Stein](https://www.youtube.com/watch?v=C8pYT1R8yo4&ab_channel=CodeWithStein) to create the notifications.

-I followed this article from [Brennan Tymrak](https://www.brennantymrak.com/articles/django-dynamic-formsets-javascript) to create the dynamic formset with JavaScript to create and edit a project.

-I've looked at the tests run on this project from [Elaine Broche](https://github.com/elainebroche-dev/pf4-wayfarers-guided-hikes/tree/main/hikebooker) to structure my automated python testing.

 To create the README.md file I've used a previously created by me README.md [Insured README.md](https://github.com/jannis-kiriasis/insured/blob/main/README.md) and updated it as needed.

-This app has been thought for companies internal use.
-It is possible to sign up and in but ideally it is something that needs to be cloned and connected to existing databases to register all the employees.